 While nothing supernatural may have occurred on that night seven years ago, the results of simply using that Ouija board and calling out to the paranormal world could have been disastrous.
 Had there been any demons wandering those cornfields that night, this story may have had a very different ending.

-We must always be cautious to distance ourselves from such things, even if its only being used for fun.
-Halloween is a excellent example of evil things not being taken seriously.
+We must always be cautious to distance ourselves from such things, even if it’s only being used for fun.
+Halloween is an excellent example of evil things not being taken seriously.
 While there certainly isn’t anything wrong with dressing up as Captain America and going trick-or-treating, I encourage you to keep an eye out for costumes, horror movies, and Halloween traditions that take things too far.
 Don’t risk opening a door to the demonic.